Westlake-AI/MogaNet/TRAINING.md

 ## ImageNet-1K Training

-Taking MogaNet-T as an example, you can use the following command to run this experiment on a single machine:
+Taking MogaNet-T as an example, you can use the following command to run this experiment on a single machine (8GPUs):
 ```
-python -m torch.distributed.launch --nproc_per_node=8 main.py \
+python -m torch.distributed.launch --nproc_per_node=8 train.py \
 --model moganet_tiny --input_size 224 --drop_path 0.1 \
---batch_size 128 --lr 1e-3 --weight_decay 0.04 --update_freq 1 \
+--epochs 300 --batch_size 128 --lr 1e-3 --weight_decay 0.04 \
---aa rand-m7-mstd0.5-inc1 --mixup 0.1 \
+--aa rand-m7-mstd0.5-inc1 --crop_pct 0.9 --mixup 0.1 \
---model_ema false --model_ema_eval false \
+--amp --native_amp \
---data_path /path/to/imagenet-1k \
+--data_dir /path/to/imagenet-1k \
---output_dir /path/to/save_results
+--experiment /path/to/save_results
 ```

-- Here, the effective batch size = `--nproc_per_node` * `--batch_size` * `--update_freq`.
-In the example above, the effective batch size is `8*128*1 = 1024`.
-Running on one machine, we can increase `update_freq` and reduce `--batch_size` to avoid OOM issues while keeping the total batch size unchanged.
+- Here, the effective batch size = `--nproc_per_node` * `--batch_size`.
+In the example above, the effective batch size is `8*128 = 1024`.
+Running on one machine, we can reduce `--batch_size` and use `--amp` to avoid OOM issues while keeping the total batch size unchanged.

 To train other MogaNet variants, `--model` and `--drop_path` need to be changed.
 Examples with single-machine commands are given below: